bmd-lab/academic-kickstart/content/en/author/xiaoyan/_index.md

 +++

-Xiaoyan Gao is the administrative assistant for the department of physics and ICQMS.
+Xiaoyan Gao was the administrative assistant for the department of physics and the International Centre for Quantum and Molecular Structures.